-What advice have you given your children, when they have had to say goodbye to one of their bestie?
-I had this moment a few weeks ago with my 5 year old, who for the first time got that this goodbye was different from those previously:
+What advice have you given your children, when they have had to say goodbye to one of their best pals?
+I had this moment last year when my 5 year old understood that this goodbye was going to be for a while:

 “Mummy when will I get to see Lloydie again”

 “My darling, its not quite as simple anymore, we have to get on a plane to see him.
 Which will take a bit more planning than we are used too.
 However you can always FaceTime him, and have virtual playdates.”

 Lloyd's mummy happens to be my best friend, and so this was a hard goodbye for us both.
 We decided that this relationship wasn't one we wanted to drift into staying in touch via Facebook updates, but rather one where we stayed involved in one another lives.

 This involved planning and scheduling.

 Each Friday morning I have a quick facetime chat with my best friend, and the kids often have "virtual playdates".
 Showing each other what they had done at school, their new room/ house / toys.
 Its very cute, and to them perfectly normal.

 There are lots of goodbyes associated with expat life, but if you plan and prioritise you can continue to have strong relationships with people all over the world.
 You just need to create a strong weekly routine that makes time and space for those relationships.